TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-mongo-migrationupgrade-rca.md

 ## Migrate to Azure Cosmos DB API for MongoDB v3.6

-You must migrate <!--$GlobalDatabaseAccountName-->[GlobalDatabaseAccountName]<!--/$GlobalDatabaseAccountName--> to a new database account to take advantage of the latest version of Azure Cosmos DB's API for MongoDB v3.6
+Migrate <!--$GlobalDatabaseAccountName-->[GlobalDatabaseAccountName]<!--/$GlobalDatabaseAccountName--> to a new database account to take advantage of the latest version of the Azure Cosmos DB API for MongoDB v3.6.

 <!--issueDescription-->